Azure/iot-edge-v1/doc/devbox_setup.md

 1. By default, the toolchain will install to a directory like: `/opt/windriver/wrlinux/7.0-intel-baytrail-64`

-1. Change directory to the Azure IoT Gateway SDK repository.
+1. Change directory to the Azure IoT Edge repository.

 1. Run the Wind River Linux build script: